coltonBlackwell/Wildfire-Predictor/README.md

 # 🔥 BC Wildfire Predictor 🔥

-Wildfire Predictor is a Python project designed to analyze wildfire data, preprocess inputs, train predictive models, and visualize wildfire occurrences.
-This guide covers all the essential information you need to get started with the project.
+Wildfire Predictor is a Python project designed to analyze wildfire data in British Columbia, preprocess inputs, train predictive models, and visualize wildfire occurrences.
+This README covers the essential information you need to get started with the project.

 ## Installation